 With a donor-advised fund, costs are minimal.
 Starting a donor-advised fund is free.
 You make your charitable donation to establish the fund, and the administrator charges a nominal annual fee, typically about 2%, to cover administration and investment fees – but only after you have received your full tax deduction for gifts to the fund.

 Think of a donor-advised fund as a combined charitable savings and checking account that allows you to support the causes and charities that are important to you now, while also growing your charitable dollars for the future.
-Watch our video to learn more about donor-advised funds and how they can help you achieve your charitable goals.
+Watch our video or read our FAQs to learn more about donor-advised funds and how they can help you achieve your charitable goals.

 An alternative to a private foundation, donor-advised funds offer a simplified, flexible and affordable approach to charity for those who are serious about their giving.
 You can name the fund for your family, business or a loved one.